sskcyber1/sskcyber1/README.md

 A builder and a thinker, I love to transform ideas into real-world applications.

 - 🔭 **Currently working with:**
-  - Embedded systems and microcontroller applications
+  - ML/DL in microcontrollers & embedded devices
   - Full-stack web development

 - 🎯 **Skills:**